 Outlines are not meant to strictly enforce adherence to one rigid perception of your novel.
 That’s the myth.
 Instead, think of your outline simply as a suggestion.
-Think of it, perhaps, as a recipe.
+Think of it, perhaps, like a recipe.
 You can follow a recipe exactly for, say, a cheesecake, or you can add a bit of chocolate to the batter, and poof—chocolate cheesecake!
 Or, you can add a graham cracker crust and some cherries to the top, and you’ve got a different version of the same classic.
-Recipes guide us—but the creativity still belongs to the head chef.
+Recipes guide us—but creativity still belongs to the head chef.

 As your novel progresses, you may find yourself editing your outline—and as your novel more fully develops, you might find yourself discarding your outline altogether.
 What’s important, however, is that you take the necessary time to think through characters and plotlines to make sure your initial ideas are sustainable.
 Police detectives are required, by their job description, to follow all leads, even dead ones.
 Fortunately, novelists bear no such responsibility.
-In fact, the more time you spend up front eliminating flat characters and dead plotlines, the less time you’ll waste during the writing process itself—and the more time you can dedicate to productive writing.
+In fact, the more time you spend upfront eliminating flat characters and dead plotlines, the less time you’ll waste during the writing process itself—and the more time you can dedicate to productive writing.

-Testing your character and plot ideas through the outlining process will allow you to examine whether or not each idea is rich, compelling and sustainable—or simply a clever notion that’s better left for cocktail hour conversation. (“Hey, did you hear the one about …”)
+Testing your character and plot ideas through the outlining process will allow you to examine whether or not each idea is rich, compelling, and sustainable—or simply a clever notion that’s better left for cocktail hour conversation. (“Hey, did you hear the one about …”)

 The following are just a handful of suggested outlining techniques that may work for your writing.
 Which method is best suited for you?

-The structure-plus outline is the most traditional method, yielding the kind of outline that looks most similar to the one you were likely taught to create by your fourth grade teacher.
+The structure-plus outline is the most traditional method, yielding the kind of outline that looks most similar to the one you were likely taught to create by your fourth-grade teacher.
 These outlines contain detailed written descriptions of the individual scenes that will progress in a linear fashion throughout your novel.

 The most common kind of structural outline can be roughly divided into three parts, or three “acts,” as they are often termed.
-Act 1 introduces (characters and plot situations), Act 2 complicates (the main character wants something, but plot complications stand in her way) and Act 3 resolves (the character either gets what she wants or doesn’t get what she wants).
-The “plus” in the structure-plus outline will ask you to name the setting of each scene, the characters involved and the motivation or purpose of the scene.
+Act 1 introduces (characters and plot situations), Act 2 complicates (the main character wants something, but plot complications stand in her way), and Act 3 resolves (the character either gets what she wants or doesn’t get what she wants).
+The “plus” in the structure-plus outline will ask you to name the setting of each scene, the characters involved, and the motivation or purpose of the scene.
 A structure-plus outline might look something like this: